Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Introduction

 We briefly review the literature on statistical models for flow cytometry that are most relevant to our work.
-Recent \textit{model-based} statistical methods typically assume the data come from a mixture of real-valued statistical distributions. \citet{Pyne2014Jul} and \citet{Lee2016Jan} use finite mixtures of multivariate skew $t$-distributions with sample-specific random effects. \citet{Dundar2014Dec} and \citet{Cron2013} use hierarchical Dirichlet process mixtures of Gaussian kernels to borrow information across samples. \citet{Soriano2019Mar} develop a specialized Dirichlet process Gaussian mixture which accounts for inter-sample variation in both the component parameters and weights. \citet{Gorsky2024Coarsened} develop a Bayesian nonparametric mixture of hierarchical skew normal kernels, a hierarchy which captures both sample-specific and inter-sample structure. \citet{Hejblum2019Mar} develop a Dirichlet process mixture of skew $t$-distributions which accounts for temporal ordering of samples.
+Recent \textit{model-based} statistical methods typically assume the data come from a mixture of real-valued statistical distributions. \textcite{Pyne2014Jul} and \textcite{Lee2016Jan} use finite mixtures of multivariate skew $t$-distributions with sample-specific random effects. \textcite{Dundar2014Dec} and \textcite{Cron2013} use hierarchical Dirichlet process mixtures of Gaussian kernels to borrow information across samples. \textcite{Soriano2019Mar} develop a specialized Dirichlet process Gaussian mixture which accounts for inter-sample variation in both the component parameters and weights. \textcite{Gorsky2024Coarsened} develop a Bayesian nonparametric mixture of hierarchical skew normal kernels, a hierarchy which captures both sample-specific and inter-sample structure. \textcite{Hejblum2019Mar} develop a Dirichlet process mixture of skew $t$-distributions which accounts for temporal ordering of samples.
+Specific to oceanography, \textcite{Hyun2025} use an expectation-maximization (EM) algorithm to estimate a trend-filtered mixture of Gaussians which automatically gates cells into subpopulations. \textcite{deSousa2025} build on this technique by providing a more computationally lightweight solution via kernel smoothing.
 However, none of these approaches use environmental covariates.
-The most relevant method, outlined in \citet{flowmix}, applies a mixture of experts \citep{Jordan1994Mar} to phytoplankton flow cytometry data, modeling both cluster means and probabilities as linear functions of environmental covariates.
+Thus, these models are suitable for clustering a population into subpopulations, not for inference on the response of each subpopulation to environmental changes, which is our primary interest.
+The most relevant method, outlined in \textcite{flowmix}, applies a mixture of experts \parencite{Jordan1994Mar} to phytoplankton flow cytometry data, modeling both cluster means and probabilities as linear functions of environmental covariates.
 We build on this last method by developing a mixture of \textit{nonlinear} experts.